 Dark Colored Grout

 Black is obviously the darkest grout color available, but every color has a spectrum of color from lighter to darker.
 Blue grout can come in strong, dark, ultramarine shades, or light pastel blues.
 The more intense a color, the more it is likely to fall within the “dark” grout color choices.
 People tend to pick dark grout colors when they want to hide dirt or reduce the grout maintenance.
 However, dark grout does discolor over time, if using cleansers that fade it.
+The grout already brings a lot of architectural interest, so sparing use of accent colors will keep the space from feeling overloaded.

 Lighter Colored Grout